Before & After Photo of Dental Treatment

 The dental implant procedure typically involves several stages:

-- Healing Period: Allowing time for the implant to integrate with the bone (osseointegration), which can take several months.
+- Healing Period: This is the time the patient is required to wait for the implant to integrated with the jawbone (osseointegration).
+This process can take several months.

-- Restoration: Attaching the crown or bridge to the implant.
+- Restoration: This is the procedure in which a crown or bridge is connected to the implant.

 The entire process can take several months to complete, depending on individual healing times and any additional procedures required.